Topography: Active sensor methodologies

 Satellite RADAR mapping is one of the major techniques of generating Digital Elevation Models (see below).
 Similar techniques are applied in bathymetric surveys using sonar to determine the terrain of the ocean floor.
-In recent years, LIDAR (LIght Detection And Ranging), a remote sensing technique that uses a laser instead of radio waves, has increasingly been employed for complex mapping needs such as charting canopies and monitoring glaciers.
+In recent years, lidar, a remote sensing technique that uses a laser instead of radio waves, has increasingly been employed for complex mapping needs such as charting canopies and monitoring glaciers.

 Forms of topographic data

-Terrain is commonly modelled either using vector (triangulated irregular network or TIN) or gridded (Raster image) mathematical models.
+Terrain is commonly modelled either using vector (triangulated irregular network or TIN) or gridded (raster image) mathematical models.
 In the most applications in environmental sciences, land surface is represented and modelled using gridded models.
 In civil engineering and entertainment businesses, the most representations of land surface employ some variant of TIN models.
 In geostatistics, land surface is commonly modelled as a combination of the two signals – the smooth (spatially correlated) and the rough (noise) signal.

 In practice, surveyors first sample heights in an area, then use these to produce a Digital Land Surface Model in the form of a TIN.
 The DLSM can then be used to visualize terrain, drape remote sensing images, quantify ecological properties of a surface or extract land surface objects.
-Note that the contour data or any other sampled elevation datasets are not a DLSM.
+The contour data or any other sampled elevation datasets are not a DLSM.
 A DLSM implies that elevation is available continuously at each location in the study area, i.e. that the map represents a complete surface.
 Digital Land Surface Models should not be confused with Digital Surface Models, which can be surfaces of the canopy, buildings and similar objects.
 For example, in the case of surface models produces using the lidar technology, one can have several surfaces – starting from the top of the canopy to the actual solid earth.
 The difference between the two surface models can then be used to derive volumetric measures (height of trees etc.).